dhanu0510/Skin-Disease-Detection/README.md

   * If you want to download the data and train the Model from begin then start here else start from step 5
   1. install requiremets.txt file first
-  2. Download the data and from given link and Extract all image to single 'input' name folder
+  2. Download the data and from given link and Extract all images to single 'input' name folder
   3. run 'train_data_making.ipynb'
   4. run 'training.ipynb'
         * For model training we have Created Convolution newural network using Keras and Tensorflow